STUDENT OPPORTUNITIES

 The Student IP Law Association (SIPLA) organizes events, law firm visits and networking sessions, provides a venue for the exchange of ideas among IP-interested students, and offers advice on courses, interviewing strategies, resumes, and job opportunities.
 SIPLA is entirely student organized and operated, with faculty support by Professor Jorge Contreras.

-• Office of the General Counsel – the University’s OGC often hires law students as interns and employees.
-Contact the OGC for more information
+- Office of the General Counsel: The university’s OGC often hires law students as interns and employees.

-• Teaching Assistant roles in Mechanical Engineering 5000 - Law for Engineers and Scientists (contact Prof. Grant Clayton for more information)
+- Teaching assistant roles in Mechanical Engineering 5000: Law for Engineers and Scientists: Contact Professor Grant Clayton for more information.

-• Bench to Bedside – up to three COL students each year can coach medical and engineering student teams on patent issues, and the filing of provisional patent applications, in the annual Bench to Bedside business competition (contact Jacqueline Morrison for more information)
+- Bench to Bedside: Up to three Utah Law students each year can coach medical and engineering student teams on patent issues, and filing provisional patent applications, in the annual Bench to Bedside business competition (contact Jacqueline Morrison for more information).

-• Lassonde Entrepreneur Institute – COL students can work with the entrepreneurship programs at the Lassonde Institute
+- Lassonde Entrepreneur Institute: Utah Law students can work with the entrepreneurship programs at the Lassonde Institute.

 RESEARCH WITH FACULTY

-There are numerous opportunities for students to work with our IP faculty on research and writing projects.
-These include Quinney Student Research Fellowships, the Utah Center for Excellence in ELSI Research (UCEER), student notes in the Utah Law Review, and individualized Directed Research projects.
-Many of our students have published and presented their research independently and as co-authors with faculty advisors.
+Students can work with our IP faculty on research and writing projects through Quinney student research fellowships, the Utah Center for Excellence in ELSI Research (UCEER), student notes in the Utah Law Review, and individualized directed research projects.
+Many students have published and presented their research independently and as co-authors with faculty advisors.

 LOYOLA PATENT LAW JOB FAIR

-Loyola University in Chicago holds the nation’s largest job fair for jobs in the field of patent law.
-The COL supports student attendance at the Loyola job fair.
+Loyola University in Chicago holds the nation’s largest job fair for jobs in the field of patent law, and Utah Law supports student attendance there.
 For more information, contact the Career Development Office.

 UTAH STATE BAR INTELLECTUAL PROPERTY SECTION ANNUAL AWARDS

-Every year the IP Section of the Utah State Bar grants generous awards to COL students studying IP.
+Every year, the IP Section of the Utah State Bar grants generous awards to Utah Law IP students.
 Watch your SIPLA email for the next call for applications, and don’t be shy about submitting one!

 WRITING COMPETITIONS